PaulKinlan/paul.kinlan.me/content/2016-11-28-service-worker-routing.markdown

 independently from the other routes.

-I based the code off of a client-side URL router I made 6 years ago called [LeviRoutes](https://github.com/PaulKinlan/leviroutes)(inspired by the reggea reggea sauce craze at the time).
+I based the code off of a client-side URL router I made 6 years ago called [LeviRoutes](https://github.com/PaulKinlan/leviroutes)(inspired by the reggae reggae sauce craze at the time).
 LeviRoutes followed an `express-js` style format and for me it worked quite well allowing me to share logic between my client and server (I still say [IO-Reader](https://github.com/PaulKinlan/io-reader) was the first true